Ratlines (World War II): Role of U.S. intelligence

 visitors who had been in the custody of the 430th CIC and completely processed in accordance with current directives and requirements, and whose continued residence in Austria constituted a security threat as well as a source of possible embarrassment to the Commanding General of [the U.S. Forces in Austria], since the Soviet Command had become aware [of] their presence in [the] US Zone of Austria and in some instances had requested the return of these persons to Soviet custody. ...
 [Draganović] handled all phases of the operation after the defectees arrived in Rome, such as the procurement of IRO Italian and South American documents, visas, stamps, arrangements for disposition, land or sea, and notification of resettlement committees in foreign lands.

+According to the CIC, Draganović charged fees for his role in the escapes: US$500 per child, US$1,000 per adult, US$1,400 for a very important person and over US$1,500 for individuals older than 60.
 After June 1951, the 430th was no longer responsible for aiding ratline escapees, which the CIA was then slated to perform.
-Former SS officer Tscherim Soobzokov was enlisted as a CIA spy early in the Cold War to gain intel from Soviet-aligned contacts in the Middle East.
-He moved to the U.S. and later worked for the FBI.
+In 1954, the CIA sent former SS officer Otto von Bolschwing, who had provided intelligence since 1945, to the U.S., convincing the Immigration and Naturalization Service that there were no known grounds for his inadmissability.
+Additionally, SS officer Tscherim Soobzokov, who had enlisted as a CIA spy early in the Cold War to gain intel from Soviet-aligned contacts in the Middle East, moved to the U.S. and later worked for the FBI.
+(Note: Following the 1945 disappearance of Holocaust enactor Heinrich Müller, the CIA voiced support for both his possible death in Berlin and alleged defection to the Soviet Union (which the agency accused of spreading rumors about Müller escaping to the West).
+Although neither government's archives demonstrate knowledge of his fate, an alleged CIC dossier circulated in 1988 claims that it retained Müller, who allegedly asserted that Hitler escaped using a body double.
+Western historians of Hitler's death dismiss the dossier as sensational.)

 Ratline escapees

-Nazis and war criminals who escaped using the ratlines include:
+Notable Nazis and war criminals who escaped using the ratlines include: